DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 {{%/ note %}}

 ---

-### Identify background sounds

-> What is a scene that you can remember well?
-Let's find a clip and analyze it.

----

 ### Setting as Character

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aauV1IbM50A?start=4125" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uU0uSAi26-I?si=P030jEW9Pc76T5C9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 {{% note %}}
-in High- Rise, the eponymous building serves as the main character, dominating the lives of its inhabitants, ‘like a huge and aggressive malefactor...determined to inflict every conceivable hostility upon them’.
-Martin Pavey’s hyperreal, industrial sound design, often set against a rousing classical score, suggests a suitably maniacal presence.
-{{%/ note %}}

----

-### Extending the Frame

-{{% note %}}
-To give a sense of surroundings, a scene is often established using long shots, before the camera goes in closer.
-Designers tend to match this progression in the ambience – beginning with a wider context, before narrowing down as we focus in on the action.
-The camera perspective usually continues to jump around, but we do not always adjust the scale and angle of the atmos to match, especially during dialogue scenes.
+One of the most iconic sounds in Blade Runner is the sound of the rain.
+The rain is constant and relentless, and it creates a sense of gloom and despair.
+The sound of the rain is also used to create a sense of isolation, as it drowns out all other sounds.
 {{%/ note %}}

 ---